GSM & GPRS Wireless Security Systems Explained

 GSM Security Systems

-GSM alarms are designed for users who only require activation alerts and status messages to be sent to between 1 - 10 mobile phones.
-These are ideal when system owners are based on or close to the site being protected and are happy that a simple text message is sufficient to alert them to an activation.
+GSM alarms are designed for users who only require activation alerts and status messages to be sent to between 1 - 5 mobile phones.
+These are ideal when system owners are based on or close to the site being protected and are happy that a simple text message followed by a call is sufficient to alert them to an activation.
+These units are supplied with a secure roaming PAYG Sim card along with £10 initial credit.
 Customers with higher security requirements or those needing a fully Alarm Receiving Centre monitored security system will require a GPRS security system.

 GPRS Security Systems